Justin-Kwan/bit-image/readme.md

 ### Create a User Account

-Now, that you are signed up and have your auth token, you can create your user account with Bit-image service.
+Now, that you are signed up and have your auth token, you can create an user account with Bit-image service.

 Definition
 ```